Chronic Disease Self-Management Program

 Positive Living with HIV

 Positive Living with HIV was specifically created for people living with HIV (PLWH).
-This program was developed in 1997 by the Stanford Patient Education Research Center, now known as the Self-Management Resource Center (SMRC).
+This program was modified from the original Positive Living with Chronic Conditions and further developed in 1997 by the Stanford Patient Education Research Center, now known as the Self-Management Resource Center (SMRC).

 In addition, participants learn: